KEGarciaLab/aMSM_AD/README.md

 <a name='naming-conventions'></a>
 ### A note on naming conventions
 ---
 This pipeline was orginally designed to start with freesurfer output and go through ciftify then msm.
-Due to this everything exceot the diftify related commands have specific naming convention requirements.
+Due to this everything except the ciftify related commands have specific naming convention requirements.
 If you are starting from data that has already been ran through ciftify or data from M-CRIB-S you must have the data in a folder following the convention of `subject_<subjetc-id>_<timepoint>`.
 Once this has been done all tools are ready to be used

 <a name="is-slurm-queue-open"></a>
 ### `is_slurm_queue_open`